 - Document your website traffic and identify all of the visitors that are checking you out

-- Provide insight on the content (white papers, pages, presentations) that’s getting the most visits, views and actually generating leads
+- Provide insight on the content that is getting the most visits, views and actually generating leads

-- Understand your search optimization efforts by identifying what search terms are taking visitors to your site and what referring pages are bringing them there and driving leads
+- Understand your SEO efforts by identifying what search terms are bringing visitors to your site

-- Use email automation that triggers actions to your website visitor’s behavior to convert leads to sales
+- Use email automation to trigger actions based on visitor behavior to convert leads to sales

-- Provide Sales Intelligence and Sales Analytics to know why deals close or why they fall off the pipeline
+- Provide Sales Intelligence + Analytics to know why deals close or why they fall out of the pipeline

 That’s not a lot to ask for, right?
 Just the qualitative data required to make informed decisions on where to invest and support the needs of your prospects and customers.